 The EPA requires regular sampling to ensure drinking water safety.
-The Delta Village conducted sampling for bacteria; inorganic and organic; synthetic organic; volatile organic, nitrite, nitrate, lead, copper, disinfection by-products, microcystins, cyanobacteria, turbidity during 2022.
-Samples were collected for a total of 51 different contaminants most of which were not detected in Delta Village water supply.
-The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+The Delta Village conducted sampling for bacteria; inorganic and organic; synthetic organic; volatile organic, nitrite, nitrate, lead, copper, disinfection by-products, Microcystins, cyanobacteria, and turbidity during 2024.
+Samples were collected for a total of 51 different contaminants, most of which were not detected in Delta Village water supply.
+The Ohio EPA requires us to monitor some contaminants less than once per year because the concentration of these contaminants do not change frequently.
 Some of our data, though accurate, are more than one year old.